vzaidman/htz-frontend/docs/FAQ.md

 Some commands like `build` can just default to the correct Babel configuration, but Jest requires `.babelrc`.

+### How can I inspect the props and state of React components?

+Install the [React Developer Tools][React devtools] and find the component in the tree.
+Note that if you are inspecting components in production, the names of components will be shortened due to minification.

 ## State Management

 ### Why isn’t there a Redux store with actions, reducers, etc.?